kelseyabreu/TopicTrends/backend/README.md

 2. **Clustering**: Performs hierarchical agglomerative clustering on the embeddings with cosine distance
 3. **Naming**: Uses the gemma3 model to generate descriptive titles for each topic based on the ideas it contains

-The implementation can be found in `app/services/genkit/ai.py` and relies on a threshold-based approach that adjusts clustering parameters based on the number of ideas.
+The implementation can be found in `app/services/batch_processor.py` and `app/services/genkit/agglomerative_clustering.py` with optimized batch processing for millions of users and Agglomerative With Outliers clustering for comprehensive accuracy.

 ### Clustering Algorithm